arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 ### Servomotor Connectors

 The Arduino Alvik robot features 3-pin connectors for attaching servomotors while providing PWM control external servomotors.
 The connectors are disposed on a 6 by 2 header in the center at the back of the robot, supporting multiple servomotor connections.
-This arrangement enables complex robotic movements and functions, allowing the robot to perform a variety of aditional tasks.
+This arrangement enables complex robotic movements and functions, allowing the robot to perform a variety of additional tasks.